lptekdev/pve-exporter/Readme.md

 ### Instructions ###
 Use the config_copy.yaml file to set the environment \
 Change the name of the config file to config.yaml (system is still in developing and has hardcoded the name of the file to load the Proxmox configurations) \
-Currently, system collects on the following metrics for the Proxmox nodes: \
+Currently, system collects only the following metrics for the Proxmox nodes: \

 - Total number of CPUs of the PVE node
 - Status of the PVE node